I had planned on posting something entirely different today.

 Now, a note to my Spanish speaking friends, can you suggest a sexier name than ‘casserole’ for this dish?
 Not that there’s anything wrong with the word casserole – I mean, I think it’s probably the most accurate description in this case – it’s just that I’ve never found it to be particularly…. captivating.
 There, I said it.
 I sniffed around a bit last night but couldn’t seem to find the right translation.
 Any thoughts?

-- 1 heaping Tbsp sweet chili powder or other chili, as desired
+- 1 heaping Tbsp chili powder or other spicy chile pepper, as desired (see Notes)

 - 2 tsp cumin powder